jakublaba/g/README.md

 # git-multiaccount (gma)
+> This is a placeholder name, will most likely change

-gma is a cli tool for managing multiple git profiles, goal is to have it manage ssh keys + config under the hood, as well as manipulating repo urls without any hassle on user's end.
+gma is a cli tool for managing multiple git profiles, basic goal is to have it manage your ssh keys, usernames and emails correctly, in future I'm planning to add gpg key management

 # Installation
 TODO after first release

 # Usage
+> Disclaimer: this is just initial design, might change

 I don't see much point in explaining each command and subcommand with flags as the help is pretty comprehensive (at least I hope so).
 Here's the overview of top level commands:
 ```